-Keep the oral mixture in the bottle until it is time to take it.
+Keep the oral suspension in the bottle until it is time to take it.

-If you take the tablets out of the blister pack or the mixture out of the bottle before it is time to take them, they may
+If you take the tablets out of the blister pack or the oral suspension out of the bottle before it is time to take them, they

 Keep BACTRIM in a cool dry place where the temperature stays below 30°C.